linux4sam/spacetouch/README.md

 ## License

 This project is is released under the terms of the `Apache 2.0` license.
 See the `COPYING` file for more information.
+Some source files may be available under different licenses.